erimcg/Using-D3js/01_01_selections.md

 </pre>

-In the first statement we set `firstBlueCircle` equal to the `d3.selection` object that contains a single element, the *first* element having the class name *lightblue*.
-The second statement uses the same CSS selector, but calls `d3.selectAll` to return a selection containing *all* of the elements having a class name *lightblue*.
+In the first statement we set `firstBlueCircle` equal to the `selection` object that contains a single element, the *first* element having the class name *lightblue*.
+The second statement uses the same CSS selector, but calls `selectAll` to return a selection containing *all* of the elements having a class name *lightblue*.
 The third statement sets the variable `secondPinkCircle` to the selection object containing a single element, namely the element whose id attribute is set to *secondPink*.
 The fourth statement retrieves a selection containing all of the circle elements in the web page's DOM.

-Remember that each of the select methods discussed above return a `d3.selection` object, not a Node object or a set of Node objects.
-Also, *any* valid CSS selector can be passed to `d3.select` and `d3.selectAll`.
+Remember that each of the select methods discussed above return a `selection` object, not a Node object or a set of Node objects.
+Also, *any* valid CSS selector can be passed to `select` and `selectAll`.

-[d3.selection()](https://github.com/d3/d3-selection/blob/master/README.md#selection) is used to retrieve a `d3.selection` object that contains only the root document element (i.e. [document.documentElement](https://developer.mozilla.org/en-US/docs/Web/API/Document/documentElement)) of the web page.
+[d3.selection()](https://github.com/d3/d3-selection/blob/master/README.md#selection) is used to retrieve a `selection` object that contains only the root document element (i.e. [document.documentElement](https://developer.mozilla.org/en-US/docs/Web/API/Document/documentElement)) of the web page.

 ## Selecting Descendant Elements
-The d3.selection type has two methods that allow you to select 0 or more descendant elements based on the elements in the current selection.
+The `selection` type has two methods that allow you to select zero or more descendant elements based on the elements in the current selection.
 Per the API, these methods are:

-+ [selection.select(selector)](https://github.com/d3/d3-selection/blob/master/README.md#selection_select) - select a single descendant for each selected element
++ [selection.select(selector)](https://github.com/d3/d3-selection/blob/master/README.md#selection_select) - select zero or one descendant for each item in the selection
-+[selection.selectAll(selector)](https://github.com/d3/d3-selection/blob/master/README.md#selection_selectAll) - select multiple descendants for each selected element
++ [selection.selectAll(selector)](https://github.com/d3/d3-selection/blob/master/README.md#selection_selectAll) - select zero or more descendants for each item in the selection

+TODO: talk about groups here.

 The SVG element below uses &lt;g&gt; elements to group the circles in each row.
 In order to get all of the circles that are decendents of the first &lt;g&gt; element we chain calls to `selection.select` and `selection.selectAll`.
 We can then modify the attributes of the new selection.